Ivory Gull Faoileán Eabhartha Pagophila eburnea

 Summer Distribution 2008-11

-Common and widespread in winter, scarcer in summer, often seen at inland sites.
-Small numbers breed in the west.
+Common and widespread in winter, often seen at inland sites, scarcer in summer.
+Small numbers breed in the west of the county.

 Analysis of these records show:

 Birds were seen at the following locatoins: Adrigole, Ballycotton, Ballymacoda, Blackrock, Broad Strand,